Investigators in Gilgo Beach case operating on theory that the killings occurred in suspect’s home - KESQ

 “I don’t believe that they knew about this double life that Mr. Heuermann was living,” Harrison said.

 On Wednesday – less than a week since Heuermann’s arrest – his wife, Asa Ellerup, filed for divorce, her attorney said.
-The two were married in April 1996 and lived since then in the suspect’s childhood home in the Long Island suburb of Massapequa Park with their daughter and Heuermann’s stepson.
+The two were married in April 1996 and lived since then in the suspect’s childhood home in Massapequa Park with their daughter and Heuermann’s stepson.

 Ellerup “and her family are going through a devastating time in their lives,” a Thursday statement from her attorneys said.
 “The sensitive nature of her husband’s arrest is taking an emotional toll on the immediate and extended family, especially their elderly family members.”